 Mr. Richard T. Schumacher, the founder of the Company, has served as a director of the Company since 1978.
-He has served as the Company's Chief Executive Officer since April 16, 2004 and President since September 14, 2004, and Interim Chief Financial officer since November 27, 2019.
+He has served as the Company's Chief Executive Officer since April 16, 2004 and President since September 14, 2004, and Interim Chief Financial Officer since November 27, 2019.
 He previously served as Chief Executive Officer and Chairman of the Board of the Company from 1992 to February 2003.
 From July 9, 2003 until April 14, 2004 he served as a consultant to the Company pursuant to a consulting agreement.
 He served as President of the Company from August 1978 to August 1999.
 Mr. Schumacher served as the Director of Infectious Disease Services for Clinical Sciences Laboratory, a New England-based medical reference laboratory, from 1986 to 1988.
 From 1972 to 1985, Mr. Schumacher was a research scientist and clinical laboratory director at the Center for Blood Research, a nonprofit medical research institute associated with Harvard Medical School.
 Mr. Schumacher received a B.S. in Zoology from the University of New Hampshire.

 Mr. Jeffrey N. Peterson has served as a director of the Company since July 2011 and as Chairman of the Board starting in 2012.
 Since 1999, he has served as the Chief Executive Officer of Target Discovery, Inc. ("TDI"), a personalized medicine diagnostics (PMDx) and analytical testing solutions company.
 Mr. Peterson also serves as Chairman and CEO of TDI's majority-owned subsidiary, Veritomyx, Inc., which is commercializing software tools for more sensitive, complete and accurate identification and characterization of all large and small molecular components of complex samples.
-Mr. Peterson served as Chairman of the Board of Imaging3 (OTCQB: IGNG), an innovative medical and industrial imaging company, from March 2018 through July 2019.
+Mr. Peterson served as Chairman of the Board of Imaging3, a publicly traded company on the OTCQB, an innovative medical and industrial imaging company, from March 2018 through July 2019.
 Prior to incorporating and founding TDI, Mr. Peterson served as CEO of Sharpe, Peterson, Ocheltree & Associates, an international business development consulting firm assisting Fortune 500 and many smaller firms in business expansion and strategy.
 Prior to that, he spent 9 years in key management roles in Abbott Laboratories' Diagnostics and International (Pharmaceuticals, Hospital Products, Nutritionals, and Consumer) businesses, last serving as CEO and General Manager of Abbott South Africa.
 Mr. Peterson's experience prior to Abbott Laboratories included 11 years with General Electric's Engineered Materials and Plastics businesses, spanning roles in strategic planning, business development, technology licensing, marketing and sales, operations, quality control and R&D. Mr. Peterson holds BSChE and MSChE (Chemical Engineering) degrees from MIT, as well as 6 issued US patents.
-He served as Chair Emeritus of the BayBio Institute, a non-profit organization serving the life science community, and on the Board of BayBio, a trade association for the life sciences industry in Northern California.
+He served as Cairi Norther California.
 He served as a cofounder of the Coalition for 21st Century Medicine, and of BIO's Personalized Medicine & Diagnostics Working Group.
-He served on the Board of Advisors for the Center for Profes
+He served on the Board of Advisors for the Center for Professional Development and Entrepreneurship at the University of Texas MD Anderson Cancer Center.
+He currently serves on the Advisory Board of the Californ